Winthrop University: Student culture

 The university has more than 180 student organizations.
-It has eight campus ministries, 11 club sports teams, seven cultural organizations, 19 clubs associated with an academic department, 19 Greek organizations, 19 Honor Societies, 19 special interest clubs and groups, three political groups, 23 professional groups, seven non-ministry religious groups, nine university representatives, seven residence hall councils and 10 service groups.

 Greek life

-The university recognizes 19 chapters of national fraternities and sororities with over 700 students members.
-Fraternities include Alpha Phi Alpha, Kappa Alpha Psi, Omega Psi Phi, Phi Beta Sigma, Pi Kappa Alpha, Pi Kappa Phi, Phi Mu Alpha, Sigma Alpha Epsilon, and Tau Kappa Epsilon.
-Sororities include Alpha Delta Pi, Alpha Kappa Alpha, Chi Omega, Delta Sigma Theta, Delta Zeta, Sigma Gamma Rho, Sigma Sigma Sigma, Zeta Phi Beta, Zeta Sigma Chi, and Zeta Tau Alpha.
+The university recognizes 19 chapters of national fraternities and sororities with more than 700 students members.

 Student media

 The Johnsonian, Winthrop's independent weekly student newspaper, has been published since 1923.
-It's available in print on campus and digitally on MyTJNow.com.
 In 2016, it was voted as the top student newspaper in the state of South Carolina by the S.C.
 Press Association.

 Athletics

 The university is a member of the National Collegiate Athletic Association (NCAA) and competes on the Division I level.

 Winthrop is a charter member of the Big South Conference.
 Winthrop's teams are known as the Eagles and their colors are garnet and gold.

-The university sponsors 17 intercollegiate teams (eight men's and 10 women's) in baseball, basketball, cross country, golf, soccer, and track on the men's side, and basketball, cross country, golf, lacrosse, soccer, softball, track and volleyball on the women's side.
+The university sponsors 18 intercollegiate teams (eight men's, 10 women's, one co-ed) in baseball, basketball, cross country running, golf, soccer, and track and field on the men's side, and basketball, cross country, golf, lacrosse, soccer, softball, track and volleyball on the women's side.
+The esports team is the only co-ed athletics program.

 The university has labeled itself "The Campus of Champions" as its intercollegiate athletic teams have experienced success in recent years.
 Specifically, the university has won numerous Big South Conference championships in the following sports: baseball (three since 1995), men's basketball (eleven since 1988), men's cross country (two since 2000), men's soccer (six since 2002), men's tennis (four since 1997*), women's tennis (20 since 1994*), softball (three since 1989), women's lacrosse (two since 2015), and women's volleyball (four since 2002).

 The tennis programs were discontinued in 2020 due to financial losses from the university caused by the COVID-19 pandemic.

+In 2024, Winthrop made US national news when it became the first Division 1 college to offer scholarships to play cornhole.